sexual abuse hypnosis

 Sexual abuse causes feelings of shame, guilt, betrayal and embarrassment.
 Too often, when children tell the story of their abuse, adults refuse to believe them.
 Or even punish the child for 'lies'.
 This adds to the feeling of unfairness and unworthiness.

 When they grow up, these children feel empty, soiled, worthless.
 They feel as if there is no point trying to do anything.
 Their life is already ruined.
 Their childhood stolen.
-They had to grow up too soon.
+They were forced to grow up too soon.

-Childhood sexual abuse affects nearly every aspect of adult life.
+Childhood sexual abuse affects nearly every aspect of their adult life.
 It often appears as self destructive behaviour.
 Survivors usually have low opinions of themselves.
 They find it difficult to form stable relationships.
 Because of this, they believe no decent person would ever want them.
-So they take up with partners who abuse them as well.
+So they continue the cycle with partners who abuse them as well.

-The facts of childhood sexual abuse cannot be undone.
-But you can stop it affecting your life.
-You can change how you feel about what happened to you.
-Hypnosis can release the guilt, the shame, the embarrassment.
+The events of childhood sexual abuse cannot be undone.
+But we can stop it affecting your life.
+WEW can change how you feel about what happened to you.
+Hypnotherapy can release the guilt, the shame, the embarrassment.

 Sexual Abuse Hypnosis